quipu-dev/Quipu/content.md

 }

 /*
- * THE FIX:
+ * THE FIX PART 2:
  * This ensures the Static placeholder widget reports its full content height,
- * which allows its parent container (#content-view) to become scrollable.
+ * which will trigger the overflow on its parent container.
- * By default, Static widgets shrink to fit their container, hiding overflow.
  */
 #content-placeholder {
-    shrink: false;
     width: 100%;
     height: auto;
 }